Nature and conservation

 On the ridge above the reserve an old Māori backpack was found in a small rock shelter.
 It is made from flax, with a wooden frame, and has broad straps.
 Intricately woven flax over the frame could stretch in both directions to accommodate the pack’s contents.
 Finding this pack confirmed traditional knowledge that Māori used packs, similar to the modern day pack, for carrying loads.
 The pack is estimated to be 500 years old and can be seen in the Canterbury Museum.

 The first European to explore the area was Joseph Pearson, in 1857.
 Pearson was commissioned to select land for Joseph Hawdon, who took up the original Craigieburn (including Flock Hill) and Grasmere runs.
 Hawdon was also responsible for the naming of many local features.

-The reserve is on State Highway 73, between the Broken River road bridge and Craigieburn Forest Park entrance, about 90 minutes drive from Christchurch.
+The reserve is on SH73, between the Broken River road bridge and Craigieburn Forest Park entrance, about 90 minutes drive from Christchurch.

-At least two bus companies service Highway 73 from Christchurch and Greymouth.
+At least two bus companies service SH73 from Christchurch and Greymouth.
 Pick-ups and drop-offs must be pre-arranged.